 The censorship likelihood variable in the model, as suggested in the measurement section, captures how sensitive the respondent is towards the government censorship.
 Then, what factors are related to respondents' sensitivity towards the government censorship is also of interest.
-By applying a simple additive regression model, I find several variables that are co-related with respondents' ratings on the censorship likelihood for each piece of information presented in the experiments as suggested by ??, ??, and ?? in the appendix.
-However, it is important to understand that the regression results for this section are not obtained in a randomized experiment as the previous additive and interactive regression models on media credibility.
+By applying a simple additive regression model, I find several variables that are correlated with respondents' ratings on the censorship likelihood.
+However, it is important to understand that the regression results for this section are not obtained in a randomized experiment like the previous additive and interactive regression models on media credibility.
 Thus, the relationships identified should be understood as mere associations instead of causal inferences.
-Also, the results are conditioning a given piece of rumor and thus no comparisons can be made between different pieces of information since no mediation effect is found.
+Also, the results are conditioned on a given piece of rumor and thus no comparisons can be made between different pieces of information since no mediation effect is found.

-First of all, respondents' knowledge on censorship is positively related to their judgement on whether a piece of information is likely to be censored.
-This should not be surprising since citizens who are well-informed should understand censorship better and thus are more likely to tell the information presented is subject censorship.
+First of all, respondents' knowledge on censorship is positively related to their judgment on whether a piece of information is likely to be censored.
+This should not be surprising since citizens who are well-informed should understand censorship better and thus are more likely to figure out the information presented is subject censorship.
 Nevertheless, respondents' political knowledge of general facts (e.g. who is the president of China) is found irrelevant to their sensitivity towards government censorship.
 This indicates the possibility that citizens of China can be well educated, politically sophisticated, yet ignorant or indifferent towards government censorship.
 Or, as will be demonstrated in later sections, some elites in China believe that censorship is justified and beneficial for "social and economic stability."
 This indication cannot be proved by the data and models within this project but is definitely worth future studies.